Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-App/README.md

 The program has been written using PlatformIO, and has been tested to work on the [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/).

-**Note- While the drawing can be used without any connectivity, saving and loading require a WiFi network with its credentials known, as well as the server program (found [here](https://github.com/Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-Server)).
-The server can directly be installed using Rust too, as explained in the next section.**
+**Note- While the drawing can be used without any connectivity, saving and loading require a WiFi network with its credentials known, as well as the server program (found at [this repository](https://github.com/Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-Server)).
+The server can directly be installed using Rust too, as explained in the next section.
+It is a lightweight process and does not need any special hardware to run.**

 For a simpler version of this program that works on the Arduino [UNO R4 Minima](https://docs.arduino.cc/hardware/uno-r4-minima/) and [UNO R3](https://docs.arduino.cc/hardware/uno-rev3/), see [this](https://github.com/Aditya-A-garwal/Arduino-TFT-LCD-3-5-Canvas-Paint).